 Best Lightweight Bike Lock Summary

-So those are the 7 best lightweight bike locks available today.
-Locks that will actually protect your bike!
+So those are the 6 best lightweight bike locks available today.
+Locks that don’t weigh a ton, but will actually protect your bike!

 When you’re choosing your lock, think carefully.
 All bike locks offer a balance of three qualities: